isso-comments/isso/README.md

 To enable Google login, you must first create a Google App by visiting the [Google API Console](https://console.developers.google.com/) and choosing `Create Project`.
-Under `Credentials`, choose `Create Credentials->OAuth client ID`.
+Under `Credentials`, choose `Create Credentials->OAuth client ID`, and then choose `Web application`.
 Then take note of the `Client ID` that Google has generated for you, and add the following settings to your Isso configuration file:

     [google]
     enabled = true